HomeTrue North Blog

 6. Stroll Through High Park

 High Park is a large park located in the west end of Toronto and is a great place to spend a summer day.
-The park offers a variety of recreational activities, including hiking, fishing, and swimming.
-There is also a zoo, playgrounds, sports fields, a pool, a dog park, gardens, and a lake in the park.
+The park offers a variety of recreational activities, including hiking, fishing and swimming.
+There is also a zoo, playgrounds, sports fields, pool, dog park, gardens and several ponds, including Grenadier Pond.
 Visitors can also stroll through the park's gardens and enjoy the beautiful flowers and plants.
-High Park is open year-round, but the best time to visit is summer when the weather is mild and the gardens are full bloom.
+High Park is open year-round, but the best time to visit is summer when the weather is mild and the gardens are in full bloom.

 People strolling through High Park in Toronto